MindscapeHQ/raygun4node/README.md

 ####raygunClient.user(req)

 **Param**: *req*: the current request.
+**Returns**: The current user's identifier, or an object that describes the user.

 This will be transmitted with each message sent, and a count of affected users will appear on the dashboard in the error group view.
-If you pass in an email address, and the user has associated a Gravatar with it, their picture will be also displayed.
+If you return an email address, and the user has associated a Gravatar with it, their picture will be also displayed.

+If you return an object, it may have any of the following properties (only identifier is required):

+`identifier` is the user identifier.
+This will be used to uniquely identify the user within Raygun.
+This is the only required parameter, but is only required if you are using user tracking.

+`isAnonymous` is a bool indicating whether the user is anonymous or actually has a user account.
+Even if this is set to true, you should still give the user a unique identifier of some kind.

+`email` is the user's email address.

+`fullName` is the user's full name.

+`firstName` is the user's first or preferred name.

+`uuid` is the identifier of the device the app is running on.
+This could be used to correlate user accounts over multiple machines.

+Any other properties will be discarded.

 **Note:** setUser deprecated in 0.4